gangyi89/deploy-linode-operator/README.md

 ## Remarks
 This project is of the work of an individual and is not affiliated with Linode in any way.
-I hope this operator will be useful to you.